Nephos/NephosRubyServer/README.md

 ## Controller

-To create a controller, simply add it to ``src/``.
+To create a controller, simply add it to ``controllers/``.
-The basic code of a controller can be generated via ``bin/generate controller NAME``.
+The basic code of a controller can be generated via ``nephos-generator controller NAME``.

 ```ruby
 class Example < Nephos::Controller